 1 The above definition is significantly broader than the balance of payments (BOP) concept of services trade.
-While the BOP focuses on residency rather than nationality - i.e. a service is being exported if it is traded between residents and non-residents - certain transactions falling under the GATS, in particular in the case of mode 3, typically involve only residents of the country concerned.
+While the BOP focuses on residency rather than nationality - i.e. a service is being exported if it is traded b. in the territory of one Member to the service consumer of any other Member (Mode 2 - Consumption abroad);

-- b. in the territory of one Member to the service consumer of any other Member (Mode 2 Consumption abroad); - c. by a service supplier of one Member, through commercial presence, in the territory of any other Member (Mode 3 Commercial presence); and - d. by a service supplier of one Member, through the presence of natural persons of a Member in the territory of any other Member (Mode 4 Presence of natural persons).
+c. by a service supplier of one Member, through commercial presence, in the territory of any other Member (Mode 3 - Commercial presence); and d. by a service supplier of one Member, through the presence of natural persons of a Member in the territory of any other Member (Mode 4 - Presence of natural persons).